-Every day, The Healing Place provides food, shelter, clothing, and recovery services to 700 men and women at no cost to the client.
-We want there to be no barriers to recovery.
+Every day, The Healing Place provides food, shelter, clothing, and recovery services to nearly 1,000 individuals at no cost to the client.
+We want there to be as few barriers to recovery as possible.

 The primary purpose of detox is to detoxify and stabilize an individual from drugs and/or alcohol.
 The secondary purpose of detox is to prepare the client to enter into our long-term recovery program and to a life in recovery.
 This is when the clients begin to identify a common problem and a common solution.